Cormac88/Fundamentals-of-Data-Analysis/README.md

 This notebook contains:
 - An overview of how to load CAO points information from the CAO website into a pandas data frame.
 - A detailed comparison of CAO points in 2019, 2020, and 2021 using the functionality in pandas.
-- Plots and other visualisations to show the data analysis.
+- Plots and other visualisations to show the data analysis which are
+    - Countplots
+    - Pieplots
+    - Barplots
+    - Histograms

 ## Quick Steps